justinamberson/JAOperationWrapper/README.md

 ### To Do ###

-Currently the project only has support for Dropbox and Box.com.
-I'd like to include wrappers for Google Drive and SugarSync in the future.
+Currently the project only has support for Google Drive, Dropbox and Box.com.
+I'd like to include wrappers for other popular services in the future.
 I encourage others to build and share their own subclasses back with the project.

 ### Getting Started ###

 To get started, drag and drop the files you need to use into your project folder.
 Have XCode add groups for any folder references.
 Add them to your target.
 Copying to the project directory is not required.
-You have to set up SDKs for Dropbox and Box.com independently.
+You have to set up SDKs for Dropbox, Box.com and Google Drive independently.